Shashanktriathi1703/Lyrics-Extractor/README.md

 ## Installation and Setup

-1. Clone the Music-Extractor repository from GitHub.
+1. Clone the Lyrics-Extractor repository from GitHub.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Set up a MySQL database for the application and update the database connection details in the configuration files.
 4. Obtain a Genius API access token and update the application with the token for music extraction.